-Mitchell Schwarzer is an architectural and urban historian whose research interests and classes cover art, architecture, cultural landscape, technology and spirituality.
-His current projects involve parametric design, digital media, outdoor advertising, nationalism, Jewish place, and American real estate.
+Mitchell Schwarzer is an architectural and urban historian whose research interests and classes cover art, architecture, urbanism, landscape, technology and spirituality.
+His current projects involve Oakland urban history, the theory of infrastructure, photographic technologies, the Internet of Things, and resort communities.

 Mitchell's books include Architecture of the San Francisco Bay Area: History and Guide, (William Stout Publishers, 2007), Zoomscape: Architecture in Motion and Media (Princeton Architectural Press, 2004), Architecture + Design: SF (Understanding Business, 1998), and German Architectural Theory and the Search for Modern Identity (Cambridge University Press, 1995).
 He also edited the "Tectonics Unbound" issue of ANY magazine in 1996.